-A few months ago, Revolver heard about the “Whole Cows” cattle operation, and we were instantly curious and excited.
-We love that it’s a conservative, veteran-owned company out of Texas that provides vaccine-free, wholesome beef to the masses, especially at perilous times like this.
+When Revolver heard about the “Whole Cows” cattle operation we were intrigued.
+It’s a conservative, veteran-owned company out of Texas that provides vaccine-free, wholesome beef to the masses.
+What’s not to love about that, right?

-Jason Nelson, president and CEO of Whole Cows, is fighting the “war against beef” in America.
-“There’s not only a war against beef but also against Americans being healthy,” Jason correctly stated.
-Mr. Nelson, a physically disabled, highly-decorated combat veteran who has served in two branches of the U.S. military, knows a thing or two about war and how to win, and he’s the driving force behind Whole Cows.
+Jason Nelson, president and CEO of Whole Cows, staunchly believes there’s a food war in America — particularly against beef.
+“There’s not only a war against beef but also against Americans being healthy,” Jason declared.
+Mr. Nelson, a physically disabled, highly decorated combat veteran who has served in two branches of the U.S. military knows a thing or two about war and how to emerge victorious.
+He’s the driving force behind his creation of Whole Cows.

 The package arrived quickly, about 5 days after the order was placed.
 It arrived very professionally wrapped and the actual beef came in convenient resealable packages.
 We ordered one bag of New York Strip and one bag of Sirloin.
 We were very happy to see they were not “beef crumbles.”
 These were actual cubes of real steak.

 The Whole Cows website explains that they sous vide the beef before it is cubed and freeze-dried, which really made for a wonderful beefy flavor.
 We deviated slightly from the bag instructions and soaked the beef in lukewarm water for about 20 minutes.

 We then dried it and began to prepare our recipe.

 2 Finely chopped garlic cloves, or 1 Teaspoon garlic powder

 Salt & pepper to taste